-20. Utah-Licensed Professional Geologist/Engineer Seal Is the report stamped by a Utah-licensed Professional Geologist (PG), and if the report contains engineer and/or recommendations, by a Utah-licensed Professional Engineer (PE), in responsible charge of the professional Engineer (PE) and the report contains engineer and/or recommendations, by a Utah-licensed Professional Engineer (PE), in responsible charge of the professional Engineer (PE) and the report contains engineer and/or recommendations, by a Utah-licensed Professional Engineer (PE), in responsible charge of the professional Engineer (PE) and the report contains engineer and/or recommendations, by a Utah-licensed Professional Engineer (PE), in responsible charge of the professional Engineer (PE) and the report contains engineer and/or recommendations.
+Is the report stamped by a Utah-licensed Professional Geologist (PG), and if the report contains engineering analysis and/or recommendations, by a Utah-licensed Professional Engineer (PE), in responsible charge of the project?
 The engineering-geology report must be stamped and signed by the engineering geologist who conducted the investigation (Utah Code 58-76-602).
 The geologist must be licensed to practice geology in Utah.
-The Utah Division of Occupational and Professional Licensing (DOPL) defines a PG as a person licensed to engage in the practice of geology before the public, but does not define or license geologic specialists, such as engineering geologists.
+The Utah Division of Occupational and Professional Licensing (DOPL) defines a PG as a person licensed to engage in the practice of geology before the public, but does not define or license geologic specialists, such as engineering geologist.
 The UGS considers an engineering geologist to be a person who through education, training, and experience is able to assure that geologic factors affecting engineering works are recognized, adequately interpreted, and presented for use in engineering practice and/or the protection of the public; this person shall have a Bachelor's degree in geology or engineering geology from an accredited university and at least five full years of experience in a responsible charge engineering-geology position.
 If a geotechnical report or other engineering analysis and/or recommendations are included with the engineering-geology report, a PE licensed in Utah must also stamp and sign the report or pertinent sections.
-For more information, see http://dopl.utah.gov/ .
-Review Comments: Review Summary, Notes, and Reviewer Professional Geologist (PG) Stamp Review Comments: Reviewer's Utah PG Stamp
+For more information, see https://dopl.utah.gov/ .
+Review Comments: